eideee/hangman/README.md

-## Milestone 3 - Check if the guessed character is in the word
+## 3 - Check if the guessed character is in the word

 ### Iteratively check if the input is a valid guess